MythFinance/docs.myth.finance/src/roles.md

 ## Fee Admin

-A lower-security account controlled by the Myth Finance core team.
+A lower-security account controlled by the core team.

 Can perform the following actions: